valuit-official/valuit-docs/docs/Tokenization/Asset Owner Info/securities-listing-compliance.md

 # Securtities Listing & Compliance

-At Valuit, we pride ourselves on adhering to the highest standards of regulatory compliance and market integrity.
+At BlockRidge, we pride ourselves on adhering to the highest standards of regulatory compliance and market integrity.
 Our expertise in navigating the complex regulatory landscape of the European Union (EU) ensures that our clients can confidently issue security tokens and asset-referenced tokens (ARTs).
 Below, we provide a detailed guide on the process and requirements for listing these tokens in compliance with the Markets in Crypto-Assets Regulation (MiCA) and other relevant EU regulations.

-*Note: The SPVs will be managed by Valuit Lithuania UAB, which is licensed under MiCA, ensuring authorization and compliance throughout the process.*
+*Note: The SPVs will be managed by BlockRidge Lithuania UAB, which is licensed under MiCA, ensuring authorization and compliance throughout the process.*

 ### End-to-End Compliance Process